aasourav/devOps-notes/linux/vim/vim-shortcut.md

-db = delete backword from cursor's next back char to last char of word x = delete char that cursor on it will delete left to right dw = delete forword from cursor to next last char of word b = move cursor backword wordwise daw = delete current word cursor on also delete the white space ctrl + a increment next number ctrl + x decrement next number
+db = delete backword from cursor's next back char to last char of word x = delete char that cursor on it will delete left to right dw = delete forword from cursor to next last char of word b = move cursor backword wordwise(begening of the the next word) w = move cursor forword (begining of the next word) daw = delete current word cursor on also delete the white space ctrl + a increment next number ctrl + x decrement next number